-Considered a natural treasure of Québec, the St. Lawrence is a fascinating waterway!
-Over the centuries, it has played a major role in the development of our regions, since it’s both a source of food and an economic driver.
-Even today, fishing remains an important activity… and it’s something you can try out during your vacation!
+Considered the soul of the province and a major natural attraction in Québec, the St. Lawrence is a fascinating waterway!
+Over the centuries, it has played a significant role in the development of our regions since it’s both a source of food and an economic driver.
+Even today, fishing remains an important activity… and it’s something you can try out during your vacation in the maritime regions of Québec!
 Here are a few places that will introduce you to the joys of sea fishing and where you can learn some of the secrets of aquaculture!

-In Côte-Nord, you can visit the Ferme Mariculture Purmer in the Sept Îles Archipelago to learn about seafood farming.
+In Côte-Nord, you can visit the Purmer sea farm in the Sept Îles Archipelago to learn about sea farming.
 Located on Grosse-Boule Island, the farm grows mussels, scallops and a few varieties of edible algae.
 Take part in this agrotourism adventure where you will have the opportunity to learn about fascinating aquaculture techniques as well as taste the farm’s succulent products!